iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 ---

 # What is Iter8?
 Iter8 is the open-source cloud-native platform for metrics-driven experiments and rollouts.
-Built for DevOps/SRE/MLOps/data science teams.
+For DevOps/SRE/MLOps/data science teams.

 ## Use cases

 1. Load testing with SLOs
-2. A/B(/n) testing with metrics from any backend
+2. A/B(/n) testing with business reward metrics
 3. SLOs with metrics from any backend
 4. Traffic mirroring
 5. User segmentation